Asureda/Project_2020_I/README.md

 * Motivation

 Master's computational project to learn the basic knowledege of parallel computing applied to molecular dynamics.
+The main objectives of this project are:
+- Develop a molecular dynamics program.
+- Once the sequential program is done, develop programs where the tasks of each loop are distributed in different processors and check the optimization characteristics for each one.
+- Analyze the speed-up and compare time execution with different number of particles in parallel program.
-We develop programs where the tasks of each loop are distributed in different processors.
-Also, we check the optimization characteristics for each one.
-The execution was made at the BSC Mare Nostrum where large number of CPUs where used and we worked almost with 400 processors.
-Another objective of this project is analysing the speed-up and comparing time execution with different number of particles in sequential and parallel program.
+The execution has been perdormed at the BSC Mare Nostrum where large number of CPUs where used; we worked almost with 400 processors.

 * The system

-We work with a Van der Waals gas, concretly helium gas, with pair Lenard-Johnes interactions.
-We consider a system of N particles in a canonical ensemble (NVT ensemble).
-It lets us change the number of particles, density and diferent steps used during the simulation.
-Firstly, the system has a FCC structure and it is under periodic bounday conditions, but after a melting process, it becomes a fluid.
-In this point, the system starts to be studied.
-The kinetics and thermodynamic parameters are analysed.
+We work with a Van der Waals gas, specifically helium gas, described by Lennard-Jones potential model to approach the interactions between pairs of particles.
+We consider a system of N particles in a canonical ensemble (NVT ensemble) under periodic boundary conditions.
+First, we create a FCC lattice taking care that there are no overlaps between particles.
+At this point, we can study the molecular dynamics of interest.

 * Molecular dynamics

-We use the Velocity Verlet algorithm to integrate the equations and set if the user neeeds, switch on the Andersen thermostat.
-During the simulation with this algorithms, we recalculate the positions and the velocities of the system so many times.
-If we are working with a heat bath, the expected results are the constant temperature during the simulation as same as the total energy, while the kinetic and potential energy are going to fluctuate.
+The integrator used to solve the Newton’s equations of motion is the velocity Verlet.
+The user can choose whether the system is in contact with a heat bath by activating the Andersen thermostat or not.
+During the simulation, we calculate the positions and the velocities of the system many times, obtaining its evolution.

 ## First steps 💡
-Information to install and execute the programs
+Information to install and execute the programs.

 ### Pre-requisites 📋